mgramin/malewicz/README.md

 - Support PostgreSQL (for now)

+## Embedded SQL editor

+Malewicz **has no** embedded SQL editor.
+Instead, you might use your favorite code editor (like Vim or VS Code) or IDE (like DBeaver or DataGrips).

 ## We were inspired by

 - [dbt](https://github.com/dbt-labs/dbt-core) - Just drop your SQL-queries to your repository and the magic happens